keeno12/intro-to-sql/intro-to-sql/README.md

 We're an awesome community!!!

-Shout out to Jessica tonight!
-If you have any questions about Galvanize talk to her!
-You can also email her at [learn@galvanize.com](mailto:learn@galvanize.com)
+If you have any questions about Galvanize immersive offerings in Data Science or Web Engineering, you can also email us at [learn@galvanize.com](mailto:learn@galvanize.com)

 ## About me: